On a Subposet of the Tamari Lattice: Acknowledgements

 \section{Acknowledgements}

 This research was carried out at the School of Mathematics, University of Minnesota - Twin Cities, under the supervision of Vic Reiner and Dennis Stanton with funding from NSF grant DMS-1001933.
-We would like to thank Vic Reiner and Dennis Stanton for their invaluable guidance and support, Bobbe Cooper for giving a talk introducing us to this problem, Nathan Williams for his words of advice and continual assessment of our progress, and Alan Guo for his decisive input in the proof of Theorem \ref{thm: |rank|}.
+We would like to thank Vic Reiner and Dennis Stanton for their invaluable guidance and support, Bobbe Cooper for giving a talk introducing us to this problem, Nathan Williams for his words of advice and continual assessment of our progress, as well as Alan Guo and an anonymous referee for their input in the proof of Theorem \ref{thm: |rank|}.
+We would also like to thank the referee for their very thoughtful and detailed comments.